What is a web application?

 When I look back, my personal obsession with web applications started years ago.
-Tinkering with BB Forums and other early CMS systems.
+Tinkering with BB Forums and other early Content Management Systems (CMS).
 I’m a creator at heart and love to be able to build ideas into fruition.
 My material of choice; code.

-We love working with our partners to build these solutions to their everyday problems.
+We love working with our partners to build these solutions to their everyday issues.

 We also take time out of our schedule to focus on building our own web applications.

 What differentiates a web application from a website is that a web application is defined by its interaction with the user and function, whereas a website is defined by its content.

 In many ways, a web application is much like computer software, except that it runs on a web server so can be accessed anywhere, unlike traditional desktop applications.

 Let’s take a look at an example: Nearly six years ago alongside some friends we dreamed up the concept of a new startup business; Tap.
 Tap is a WordPress hosting platform which we, as Steadfast Collective, now run.